Can You Sue If a Home Seller Lies or Conceals a Defect in Pennsylvania?

 When Pennsylvania's Statutes Allow Buyers to Sue Sellers for Defects

 Pennsylvania's statute does not make seller's liable for undisclosed defects in cases where the seller actually knew nothing about them.
 The statute extends this protection to sellers who reasonably believed a problem had been corrected.
-So, if the sellers in the example above hadn't known that their basement was leak-prone — hard to imagine, but perhaps possible if the sellers spent winters in Florida and the water dried up by spring — they wouldn't have been required to disclose the problem to the Joneses during the sale transaction.
+So, if the sellers in the example above hadn't known that their basement was leak-prone—hard to imagine, but perhaps possible if the sellers spent winters in Florida and the water dried up by spring—they wouldn't have been required to disclose the problem during the sale transaction.

 A seller can, however, be held responsible for actively hiding any problems in the house.
-Thus, a seller who knows that the toilet in the upstairs bath is leaking should mark this on the seller's disclosure form.
-Similarly, if the seller is well aware that there is an open well pit in the far corner of the back yard, the seller needs to tell the buyer about it – or potentially face a lawsuit later.
+Thus, a seller who knows that the toilet in the upstairs bath is leaking should mark this on the seller's disclosure form (as opposed to surrounding the toilet with a fluffy new rug).
+Similarly, if the seller is well aware that there is an open well pit in the far corner of the back yard, the seller needs to tell the buyer about it rather than cover it with a wooden plank and flowerpots—or potentially face a lawsuit later.

 What Pennsylvania Case Law Adds to the Seller's Obligations

-Is the Selling Broker Also Responsible for the Undisclosed Defect?
+Is the Selling Broker Also Legally Responsible for the Undisclosed Defect?

 However, in one case where the seller started to tell the selling broker something, and she responded "the less I know the better," the broker was held partly responsible for the misrepresentation.
 (See Schwartz v.
 Rockey et al, 932 A.2d 885 (Pa.
 2007).)